Flecs v3.2

 Functions

-bool ecs_readonly_begin (ecs_world_t *world)
+bool ecs_readonly_begin (ecs_world_t *world, bool multi_threaded)

 void ecs_readonly_end (ecs_world_t *world)